leoloso/leoloso.com/src/posts/bettering-graphql-through-components.md

   - feature
 ---

-I have recently [introduced GraphQL API for PoP](/posts/intro-to-schemaless-graphql-api-for-pop/), which is possibly the first schemaless implementation of GraphQL.
-In this post, I will write about the improvements that this API can achieve over a typical schema-based implementation of GraphQL, by using the component-based architecture implemented for [PoP](https://github.com/leoloso/PoP).
+I have recently [introduced the “schemaless” GraphQL](/posts/intro-to-schemaless-graphql-api-for-pop/), which is based on the [PoP API](https://github.com/getpop/api).
+In this post, I will write about the improvements that using the component-based architecture can achieve over a typical schema-based implementation of GraphQL.

-### Speed and Safety
+### Improved Speed and Safety

-In addition, the time complexity to execute queries is much lower: Whereas [GraphQL's is exponential](https://blog.acolyer.org/2018/05/21/semantics-and-complexity-of-graphql/) (`O(2^n)`), PoP's is just quadratic (or `O(n^2)`).
+The time complexity to execute queries is much lower: Whereas [GraphQL's is exponential](https://blog.acolyer.org/2018/05/21/semantics-and-complexity-of-graphql/) (`O(2^n)`), PoP's is just quadratic (or `O(n^2)`) in worst case, and linear (or `O(n)`) in average (where `n` is the amount of nodes in the query graph).
 As a consequence, executing deeply nested queries will take lower time, and the risk of Denial of Service attacks is also reduced.

 ### Support for Public/Private API, One-Graph solution for everything